First Aid Kit Checklist Templates

 First Aid Kit Checklist Template - Class A

 This customized first aid kit inspection checklist can be used for the monthly inspection of Class A first aid kit contents in the workplace.
-With this, you can provide graphic evidence of first aid kit contents, take note of expiration dates, view a historical log of all first aid kit inspections, and show it as evidence of compliance during internal safety audits.
+With this, you can provide graphic evidence of first aid kit contents, take note of expiration dates, and view a historical log of all first aid kit inspections.

 OSHA First Aid Kit Checklist Template